 Blood Runs Out (2020)

 The blood cravings of Gracie K Wallner’s film may make one reconsider the very idea of the vampire genre, perhaps in the same way Jenny Hval’s Blood Bitch does as an album cycle and sound collage.
-The subject matter may seem shockingly funny at first glance, as a young woman (Wallner herself) checks a handwritten list of her friends’ menstrual cycles and prepares to dial them on a cordless landline phone.
-But there’s quite a bit of pathos and lustily eerie red and white imagery sewn into the latter half through inventive cuts (sometimes literally), as the nameless woman sinks deeper into desperation.
+The subject matter may seem shockingly funny at first glance, as a young character (Wallner themself) checks a handwritten list of their friends’ menstrual cycles and prepares to dial them on a cordless landline phone.
+But there’s quite a bit of pathos and lustily eerie red and white imagery sewn into the latter half through inventive cuts (sometimes literally), as the nameless lead sinks deeper into desperation.

 This poetically candid short from director Megan Zabel Holmes is a family affair and stars three-year-old Dottie Jean, who laments the loss of connection to friends through the past year of home isolation.
 But during that time, as Dottie narrates, she’s developed a fascination with caterpillars entering chrysalis and their hatching into butterflies.
 This sort of fantastical optimism carries through her free-form imagination for herself, which the director mirrors with the act of freeing butterflies from their netting.
 Cocoons is a sweetly innocent meditation on personal transformation amidst social stasis in quarantine.